-As in any other scientific discipline, theories such as these are some of the fundamental pillars of psychology and the study of child development.
+As in any other scientific discipline, these theories are some of the fundamental pillars of psychology and the study of child development.
 Erikson saw the world as a series of developmental crises of the same age, while Gil Noam has pointed out that Erickson seemed to be skipping an important stage between the values of competition and fidelity.
 Children start life with genetic factors that can affect their cognitive and emotional development.